-If you keep you grates and caps cleaned regularly you should be able to just put them in your dishwasher, as long as they have an enamel coating on the underside.
+If you keep your grates and caps cleaned regularly you should be able to just put them in your dishwasher, as long as they have an enamel coating on the underside.
 When washing them on a regular basis, just use regular dish soap and water!
 Make sure to dry your caps thoroughly before placing back onto the hob.

 Cleaning Burnt-On Food

 Of course, there’s a big chance that there will be burnt-on food or just general charring on the caps.
-To remove this takes a bit more effort and sometimes elbow grease.
+To remove this takes a bit more effort and sometimes plenty of elbow grease.
 If you don’t want to go gung-ho into cleaning your hob with something that may damage it, then take into account any manufacturers manual or appliance instructions.
 Below are some of the tried and tested ways to help get your hobs squeaky clean:

 1. Ammonia or Oven Cleaner